KE-UniLiv/IDEA2/README.md

 - Notion Database key (CQ Pool)
 - Notion LLM Database Key (LLM configurations and provenance)

-Schemas and XML definitions should be defined in [`assets/schema`](assets/schema) if you are using schemas as the source document.
+Schemas and XML definitions should be defined in [`assets/schema`](assets/schema) if you are using schemas as the source documents.
 These can also be defined with commands in runner.py, see [usage](#usage) for more details.

 Persona and user story definitions TODO